 Config File Overview

-config file allows you to customize how RML analyzes your repository.
+The .recurseml.yaml config file allows you to customize how RML analyzes your repository.
 This section provides an overview of the configuration file, its structure, and how to use it effectively with the CLI.

 File Name and Location